kili-technology/automl/README.md

 ### Push predictions to Kili

-After training the model with the above python train.py command, we can then predict the labels and add preannotations on the assets that have not yet been labeled by the annotators.
-The annotators will then only have to validate or correct the preannotations.
+Once trained, the models are used to predict the labels, add preannotations on the assets that have not yet been labeled by the annotators.
+The annotators can then validate or correct the preannotations in the Kili user interface.

 ```bash
 python predict.py \